lodygens/blockchain-tutorial/doc/blockchain-tutorial.md

 truffle(default)> contractFromRouletteDeployed.getBetsCountAndValue.call();
 [ { [String: '3'] s: 1, e: 0, c: [ 3 ] },
   { [String: '12'] s: 1, e: 1, c: [ 12 ] } ]
 ```

+We can see that calling the transaction betSingle() modified the contract as expected; this is shown by calling method `getBetsCountAndValue()`